Setting up a Dungbeetle host

-To set up a permanent server, you can create a Standalone Server.
-This server only requires a .net runtime, and runs separately from Unity.
+To set up a permanent server, you can create a Dungbeetle server executable in the server compilation window.
+This server only requires Mono, and runs separately from Unity.

-The standalone server stores its configuration in ServerPreferences.yaml.
-The defaults are generated from your current config.asset and placed next to the executable at the time of compilation.
+The standalone server stores its configuration next to the executable in ServerPreferences.yaml.
+The defaults are generated from your current config.asset at the time of compilation.

 Also see config.asset.